ActiDoo/clusterrebootd/docs/OPERATIONS.md

-Exit codes also surface operational states: `3` indicates the health gate blocked, `4` means the lock was unavailable, and `5` is returned when the kill switch is active.【F:cmd/reboot-coordinator/main.go†L18-L53】【F:cmd/reboot-coordinator/main.go†L251-L356】
+Exit codes also surface operational states: `3` indicates the health gate blocked, `4` means the lock was unavailable, and `5` is returned when the kill switch is active.【F:cmd/clusterrebootd/main.go†L18-L53】【F:cmd/clusterrebootd/main.go†L251-L356】

 ### Systemd lifecycle

 After editing the configuration run `systemctl daemon-reload` (when the unit file changes) and start the service with `systemctl enable --now`.
-Use `journalctl -u reboot-coordinator` to inspect structured JSON logs emitted by the daemon.
+Use `journalctl -u clusterrebootd` to inspect structured JSON logs emitted by the daemon.
 The packaged unit honours the kill switch and restarts on failure with a small backoff, aligning with the orchestrator's internal retry logic.【F:docs/PACKAGING_BLUEPRINT.md†L65-L111】